Stonerea656/hamburgers/Slide-In Mobile Menu in WordPress/README.md

 ** from a post by WPBeginner that can be found <a href="https://www.wpbeginner.com/wp-themes/how-to-create-a-mobile-ready-responsive-wordpress-menu/" >here</a>

+See if you can make it work for your Wordpress Install

 Another common technique to add a mobile menu is by using a slide-in panel menu (as shown in Responsive with toggle effect).

 This method requires you to add code to your WordPress theme files, and it is just a different way of accomplishing the same results.